 Ebay Alternative #3: Walmart

-Walmart is Amazon’s primary competitor and they control the largest network of physical store locations all over the world.
+Walmart is Amazon’s primary competitor and they control the largest network of physical store locations in the world.

 The main advantage of Walmart is that they have a massive customer base.
-And given their current trajectory of online growth, Walmart could eventually overtake Amazon.com in terms of ecommerce sales.
+And given their current trajectory of online growth, Walmart could eventually overtake Amazon.com in ecommerce sales within the next decade.

-Compared to Ebay however, Walmart offers significantly more money making potential if you are willing to jump through all the hoops to get set up.
+Compared to Ebay, Walmart offers significantly more money making potential if you are willing to go through the setup process.

 The Pros Of Selling On Walmart Vs Ebay